“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

-There are many CFT exercises to be found online.
+There are many Compassion Focused Therapy exercises to be found online.
 These exercises are pulled from a manual from the CFT founder himself, Dr. Paul Gilbert.
-The PDF can be found here, and after each exercise the page where you can find it will be noted.
+The PDF can be found here and after each exercise the page where you can find it will be noted.

 Soothing Rhythm Breathing